 What Kind to Buy

 Regular turmeric can temporarily stain the skin.
-Kasturi turmeric (curcuma aromatica) is non-staining and has the same properties for clearing acne, inhibiting facial hair growth, and brightening the complexion.
+Kasturi turmeric (curcuma aromatica) is non-staining and is believed by some cultures to have the same properties for clearing acne, inhibiting facial hair growth, and brightening the complexion (although there aren't ample findings from studies to commit these properties as fact).
 It, however, is not edible, therefore not used for cooking, and should only be used externally.
 It may be difficult to find in some areas of the United States.
 You can look for kasturi turmeric in Indian stores.
 Gram flour (also known as besan flour, chickpea flour, and garbanzo flour) is often used in homemade recipes with turmeric, to cleanse and exfoliate the face.
 Milk contains lactic acid which helps improve skin's texture by sloughing off dead skin cells, replenishing moisture, and rejuvenating the complexion.
 If you are allergic to wheat flour, you can also substitute it with rice flour.

 Oily Skin Mask